Airbus A340: Operational history

 International Airlines Group, the parent of Iberia Airlines (which is also the operator of the last production A340 built), is overhauling its A340-600s for continued service for the foreseeable future, while it is retiring its A340-300s.
 The IAG overhaul featured improved conditions and furnishings in the business and economy classes; the business-class capacity was raised slightly while not changing the type's overall operating cost.
 Lufthansa, which operates both Airbus A340-300s and −600s, concluded that, while it is not possible to make the A340 more fuel efficient, it can respond to increased interest in business-class services by replacing first-class seats with more business-class seats to increase revenue.

+In January 2021, Lufthansa, which was the largest remaining operator by then, announced that their entire Airbus A340-600 fleet will be retired with immediate effect and not return to service in the wake of the COVID-19 pandemic.
+Ultimately, Lufthansa reactivated their A340-600s in the summer of 2022 with a planned withdrawal date of autumn 2026, while remaining committed to operating the smaller Airbus A340-300 until 2028.
+The A340-600s are scheduled to be retired first despite being younger since they are more fuel-hungry and more expensive to fly, making them less flexible than the A340-300s.
+Lufthansa's A340s were already paid off by 2010 so they were no longer incurring capital costs (interest payments or lease payments) that would have had to be accounted for when buying new aircraft.
+Although the A340 is not as fuel-efficient as contemporary twinjets, the airline has concentrated the in-house maintenance expertise for the A340s at their hub in Frankfurt which reduces the operating costs somewhat.
+As Lufthansa had not procured any Boeing 777s (first or second generation variants), their existing A340s (along with other quadjets like the Boeing 747-400 and A380) have been kept in service to maintain capacity, since the newer twinjets ordered (Airbus A350, Boeing 787, and Boeing 777X) have had their deliveries held up due to delays from supply chain issues or certification.
+Lufthansa flies the A340s on high-volume long-haul routes which remain lucrative as their cabin configuration caters to high-value travelers.